 But, even though it is much better than the hair plug technique, the FUT technique is known to leave thin and long scars in the donor area where the grafts were extracted.
-Skilled surgeons could minimize the damage and you could even cover up the scars with your hair, but there is a much better technique that leaves no scars at all if done right.
+Skilled surgeons could minimize the damage and you could even cover up the scars with your hair, but there is a much better technique that leaves less scars at all if done right.

 3- Follicular Unit Extraction (FUE) Technique